 Who are intersex people?

-Intersex people are born with sex characteristics that do not fit stereotypical definitions of male and female.
+Intersex people are born with physical sex characteristics that do not fit stereotypical definitions of male and female.
 Intersex traits are natural manifestations of human bodily diversity.

 How common are intersex people?

 A low-range statistic is around 1 in 2,000 people (.05% of births) but a more likely figure may be closer to 1.7%.
 This makes intersex differences about as common as having red hair.

 Are intersex and hermaphrodite the same?